Xavier Rhodes: 2014

 Rhodes entered training camp slated as one of the starting outside cornerbacks.
 Head coach Mike Zimmer officially named Rhodes the starter to begin the regular season, along with Captain Munnerlyn.

 In Week 4, he tied a career-high with four pass deflections and made five combined tackles in the Vikings' 41–28 victory over the Atlanta Falcons.
 On November 16, 2014, Rhodes collected four combined tackles, broke up a pass, and made his first career interception off a pass by Jay Cutler during a 21–13 loss at the Chicago Bears in Week 11.
 In Week 16, Rhodes collected a season-high five solo tackles in the Vikings' 37–35 loss at the Miami Dolphins.
 He finished the season with 49 combined tackles (39 solo), a career-high 18 pass deflections, and an interception in 16 games and 16 starts.
-His 18 pass deflections led the Vikings' defense and finished fourth among all players in the league.
+His 18 pass deflections led the Vikings' defense and finished third among all players in the league.
 The Minnesota Vikings finished with a 7–9 record, but were able to improve to seventh overall in pass defense after finishing 31st the previous season.

 2015

-Rhodes was joined by Terence Newman and rookie first round pick Trae Waynes in 2015.
-Defensive coordinator George Edwards named Rhodes the No. 1 outside cornerback, opposite Terence Newman, to begin the regular season.
+The Minnesota Vikings acquired Terence Newman and 2015 first-round pick Trae Waynes in 2015.
+Defensive coordinator George Edwards named Rhodes the No. 1 starting cornerback, opposite Terence Newman, to begin the regular season.